RADIUS

 The donut model by Kate Raworth, from Doughnut Economics (2017).

 Unfortunately, the so-called safe and just operating space within which humanity can operate, as described in Raworth's donut economics, has already been overstepped in most places.
 Six of the nine planetary limits—global warming, precipitation and drinking water (water scarcity), ozone depletion, air pollution, ocean acidification, nitrogen and phosphorus (disruption of biochemical cycles), chemical environmental pollution, deforestation, loss of biodiversity—have been exceeded in 2023.
 The economy still does not seem to be able to effectively decouple itself from the excessive consumption of non-renewable resources and the pollution and emissions that come with it.
-The opposite often turns out to be true: the market-based money system strongly favours economic growth, pushing for additional loans, lowering environmental and climate standards (note the effective lobbying by the fossil industry at United Nations Climate Conferences), and implementing longer working hours, higher retirement ages and cuts in social security in order to maintain the known level of growth, normalized as part of the fossil economy.
+The opposite often turns out to be true: the market-based money system strongly favours economic growth, pushing for additional loans, lowering environmental and climate standards (note the effective lobbying by the fossil industry at United Nations Climate Conferences), and implementing longer working hours, higher retirement ages and cuts in social security in order to maintain the known level of growth, normalised as part of the fossil economy.

 The planetary boundaries in 2023.
 Credit: Stockholm Resilience Centre, Stockholm University.